Is Cancer Genetic?

 All cancer is genetic in one sense: Cancer means that cells in the body have acquired mutations and are growing out of control.

 Although cancer itself is never inherited, genetic factors that increase susceptibility to developing cancer may be inherited.
 Most cancer, however, is considered “sporadic”—not familial or hereditary.
-Increasing age, environmental factors and random chance all contribute to the development of sporadic cancer.
+Age, environmental factors, and random chance all contribute to the development of sporadic cancer.
 When cancer is diagnosed at younger ages than is typical or when there are multiple cancer diagnoses in a family that fit a certain pattern, it can be reasonable to consider the possibility of an inherited susceptibility to developing one or more specific types of cancer.

 Why does my family history matter?
 Doesn’t it make more sense just to get tested?